 Root Insurance makes money by charging customers a monthly premium.
 The company claims that members can save over $900 compared to traditional insurance providers.

 Founded in 2016 and headquartered in Columbus, Ohio, Root has become one of America’s leading InsurTech startups.
-The company has raised $527.5 million over its lifespan.
+The company went public in October 2020.

 What Is Root Insurance & How Does It Work?

 Root Insurance is an online platform that provides car insurance to drivers in more than 30 states.
 The service is available both via the company’s website as well as its mobile app (downloadable on Android and iOS).

 What differentiates Root from other insurance brokers is its usage of machine learnings technology to determine risk and come up with an effective rate.
 Here is how it works:

 After signing up for the service, users are prompted to download the company’s app.
 The app then asks the user to conduct a few test drives with their car – while the app keeps running in the background.

 During the test drive, Root’s algorithms will receive data points such as how gently the driver turns in the curve, how often a driver presses the brake, how focused the driver is on the road (for instance, by looking at whether he/she checks the phone during the drive), and the times at which drivers tend to use their car (driving at night, for example, is considered riskier).

 The app will generally observe a user’s driving patterns for a few weeks until it comes up with what it believes to be a fair insurance rate.
 In some instances, Root may even decline an application if it deems it too risky.